[[trackingImage]]

 Join MAHEC for a two-part webinar series, supported in part by NCDHHS, exploring emerging substances and over-the-counter products linked to misuse in Western North Carolina.
 Topics include xylazine, kratom, novel potent opioids, and other non-prescription substances increasingly seen in clinical settings.
 Participants will learn about patterns of use, overdose risks, related medical complications, and patient-centered, low-barrier approaches to care, including risk reduction strategies and medications for opioid use disorder (MOUD).

-Date: Friday, August 7 and August 21, 2026, 12:30-1:30 p.m.
+Date/Time: Friday, August 7 and August 21, 2026, 12:30-1:30 p.m.

 Registration: Register for the webinar series